natalia-marko/Churn_abonent_Vodafone/README.md

 - At 10% retention, campaign ROI = 40% ($83,980 net gain)
 - Retaining a customer is up to 6x cheaper than acquiring a new one

+---

+## Anomaly Detection Approach (Advanced Experiments)

+A dedicated folder, `anomaly_detection_approach`, contains experiments with unsupervised and semi-supervised anomaly detection for churn prediction:

+- **Isolation Forest, Local Outlier Factor (LOF), and One-Class SVM** were tested as standalone churn detectors.
+All performed poorly, with low F1 and recall, missing many churners and/or making many false alarms.
+Isolation Forest was the best among them, but still limited.
+- **Adding the Isolation Forest anomaly score as a feature to CatBoost** increased recall (found more churners), but at the cost of a significant increase in false positives (lower precision and F1).
+The original CatBoost model (without iso_score) achieved higher precision and F1 on unseen data, while CatBoost+iso_score found more churners but with a higher false positive rate (up to 15%).
+- **Conclusion:** The best approach depends on business needs:
+  - If you want to catch as many churners as possible (high recall), CatBoost+iso_score may be preferred.
+  - If you want to minimize false positives and maintain high precision/F1, the original CatBoost model may be better.

+**Recommendation:** Use anomaly detection scores as features in supervised models only if your business can tolerate more false positives in exchange for higher recall.
+Otherwise, the original CatBoost model may be preferable for its higher precision and F1.

 image.png